AsphaltPlanet.ca > OntHighways > Highway 7 > Images > Page 2D

 Regional Municipality of Durham

 View looking west from the Salem Road intersection towards the village (and by-pass) of Greenwood.
-The Greenwood By-pass was completed in 1960, to by-pass both the village of Greenwood, and two steep grades leading in and out of the village.
+The Greenwood By-pass was completed in 1960, to by-pass both the village of Greenwood, and two steep grades leading both in and out of the village.

 City of Pickering